This page shows the information of all the outputs from the AHRC-funded research project Understanding Scotland Musically.

 McKerrell, Simon.
 (2014) ‘Traditional arts and the state: the Scottish case’, Cultural Trends (Scottish Cultural Policy special issue), Vol. 23, Issue 3, (2014).

-I am currently working on two other articles that focus on a) the cultural sociology of the Scottish traditional music audience and b) a multimodal analysis of a single song examining the concept of social distance.
+I am currently working on another article that focuses on a) the cultural sociology of the Scottish traditional music audience and recently published another:

 There are various summaries and video interviews available on this site.